gaplopes/mobkp-instances/README.md

 ## Contact

-For any questions or issues, please open an issue on the repository or contact the author at galopes@dei.uc.pt.
+For any questions or issues, please open an issue on the repository or contact the author at galopes@dei.uc.pt or via GitHub or LinkedIn (see profile for contact information).